gaurav-bhadane/Diabetes_Predicton/README.md

-# Diabetes Prediction Using Logistic Regression
+# Diabetes Prediction Using Support Vector Classifier

-This repository contains the code and resources for predicting diabetes using a Logistic Regression model.
+This repository contains the code and resources for predicting diabetes using a Support Vector Classifier model.
 The project is implemented in Python, utilizing libraries such as pandas, scikit-learn, and Flask for web deployment.

 ## Table of Contents
 1. [Project Overview](#project-overview)